This is a guest post by Blair Warner, senior credit consultant and founder of Upgrade My Credit

 When you applied for a mortgage loan and received your pre-approval, you will remember that you had to provide a lot of different documents, like income documents, proof of employment, list of assets, etc. One set of documents you had to provide was your bank statements.

 Most lenders will request your bank statements (checking and savings) for the last two months when you apply for a home mortgage.
 The main reason is to verify you have the funds needed for a down payment and closing costs.
 The lender will also want to see that your assets have been sourced and seasoned.

 SOURCED means the lender can determine where the money came from.
 SEASONED means that the assets have been in your account for a certain length of time.

 If you change bank accounts, you will have to go through the process all over again, which usually means waiting at least 60 days for seasoning.
 It may even require a letter of explanation.
 It’s not worth the trouble.
 Furthermore, your mortgage underwriter could require a new set of bank statements right before closing.

 - Do not make unusual deposits into your bank accounts

-Likewise, a large withdrawal could cause the underwriter to question what it was for, like one of the examples of large purchases mentioned above.
+Secondly, a large withdrawal could cause the underwriter to question what it was for, like one of the examples of large purchases mentioned above.
 Large withdrawals could also significantly decrease the amount of cash reserves your pre-approval was based on, and throw things off when it comes time to proceed toward closing.

 Author bio: Blair Warner is the founder and Sr. Credit Consultant of Upgrade My Credit.
-After years in the mortgage business, Blair has become one of the foremost credit experts and debt counselors in the Dallas/Fort Worth area since 2006.
+After years in the mortgage business, he has become one of the foremost credit experts and debt counselors in the Dallas/Fort Worth area since 2006.
 He is passionate about helping people manage their credit and debt rather than letting it manage them.
-As a father of four and with a love for teaching, Blair not only advises, but guides and educates consumers on how to lead a more fullfilling financial life.
+As a father of four and with a love for teaching, Blair not only advises, but guides and educates consumers on how to lead a more fulfilling financial life.